hassancoder1/bmi-calculator/README.md

 # BMI Calculator

-A simple Body Mass Index (BMI) calculator implemented in React.
+A simple Body Mass Index (BMI) calculator is implemented in React.

 ## Table of Contents